emirgsag/primitive_to_do_list/README.md

 # primitive_to_do_list
-a primitive to do list with only a mark "done" feature
+You can click on a goal to mark it as "completed".